lemlac/mulem/docs/reference.md

 MyStruct :: struct = name: str, value: int
 ```

 Instantiate a struct by calling it like a function.
-Each member is treated as a named argument.
+Each member is treated like a named argument.

 ```
 myObject = MyStruct(name: "Foobar", value: 1)
 ```

 Structs are transparent.
 They can be destructured like named arrays.
 Use `@opaque` if you need to disable this.
-That will treat the struct type as an opaque type and prevent it from being inherited with `inherit`. *(See [Inheritance and Visibility](Inheritance-and-Visibility).)*
+That will treat the struct type to be an opaque type and prevent it from being inherited with `inherit`. *(See [Inheritance and Visibility](Inheritance-and-Visibility).)*

 ```
 TransparentThing :: struct =